-All students in the ThM, MACP, MAJS, MAAE, MACE, MACL, MAIS, MAMW, and MACS degree programs are required to enroll in SF5100.
-Though the Spiritual Formation courses do not grant academic credit, they will appear on students' transcripts and are required for graduation.
+All students in the ThM, MACP, MAJS, MAAE, MACE, MACL, MAIS, MAMW, MABT, and MACS degree programs are required to enroll in SF5100.
+Though the

+Spiritual Formation courses do not grant academic credit, they will appear on students' transcripts and are required for graduation.
 Students completing portions of their required coursework online or at extension sites, and who are therefore unable to spend one full academic year in residence in Dallas; Houston; Washington, DC; or Atlanta; must contact the Spiritual Formation office and apply for an alternative program for completing their Spiritual Formation requirement.
 This alternative program will take a minimum of one calendar year to complete; therefore the responsibility lies with the student to contact the Spiritual Formation office in a timely manner.
 Internship prerequisites include progress or completion of SF5100.
 MA students must complete at least SF5100-1, and ThM students must successfully complete the two-part sequence of SF5100 prior to enrollment in the internship course.

-The SF5100 course must be taken over consecutive fall/spring terms.
-MACS (Chinese-language only) students will take SF5110 for consecutive terms, and MABT students are required to take only one year of Spiritual Formation-SF5145.
-At the beginning of the fall term at the Dallas, Houston, or Washington, DC, campus, each new student is placed in a Spiritual Formation group that meets together for consecutive fall and spring terms and is led by a qualified leader/ facilitator.
+The SF5100 course must be taken over two consecutive fall/spring terms.
+Spanish program students will take SF5110 for consecutive terms.
+At the beginning of the fall term at the Dallas, Houston, Washington, DC, or Atlanta campus, each new student is placed in a Spiritual Formation group that meets together for consecutive fall and spring terms and is led by a qualified leader/facilitator.
 Groups are designated as follows:

-- Men only: single and married\ male students; - Women only: single and married\ female students; - Married\ couples only: married students whose spouses wish to join them in the Spiritual Formation process.
-The spouse must fully participate in the course along with the student receiving credit.

-\ Spouses of registered students are STRONGLY encouraged to join their spouses in a married couples' group.
+- Men only: single and married male students; - Women only: single and married female students; - Married couples only: married students whose spouses wish to join them in the Spiritual Formation process.
+The spouse must fully participate in the course along with the student receiving credit. - Spouses of registered students are STRONGLY encouraged to join their spouses in a married couples' group.
 If a student's spouse does not wish to or is unable to take part in the Spiritual Formation group, the registered student must sign up for a men's or women's group.

-SF5100 Spiritual Formation
+SF5100 Spiritual Formation The Department

 This course challenges students in the following key areas: Identity, Community, Integrity, and Fidelity.
 These subjects will be addressed over consecutive fall/spring terms in the context of a Spiritual Formation group and through a series of projects.
 The goal is to equip the student for future ministry and service through the exploration of these four key concepts through practical application in community with other students.

 Transcripted as a noncredit academic requirement.